 An anonymous reader writes "Researchers have found several security holes in popular Firefox extensions that have an estimated total of 30 million downloads from AMO (the Addons Mozilla community site).
 Three 0-days were also released.
 Mozilla doesn't have a security model for extensions and Firefox fully trusts the code of the extensions.
 There are no security boundaries between extensions and, to make things even worse, an extension can silently modify another extension."
 The affected extensions are Sage version 1.4.3, InfoRSS 188.8.131.52, and Yoono 6.1.1 (and earlier versions).
 Clearly the problem is larger than just these three extensions.

 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's Facebook page has a chat bot now.
-Message it for stories and more.
-Check out the new SourceForge HTML5 internet speed test! ×
+Also, Slashdot's now on IFTTT.
+Check it out!
+Check out the new SourceForge HTML5 Internet speed test! ×